Porticus of Livia

 The Portico of Livia (Porticus Liviae) was a portico in Regio III Isis et Serapis of ancient Rome.
-It was built by Augustus in honour of his wife Livia Drusilla and is located on the Esquiline Hill.
+It is located on the Esquiline Hill and was built by Augustus and named for his wife Livia Drusilla.
 Although little of its structure survives now, it was one of the most prominent porticos in the ancient city.
 The so-called Ara Concordia was located either in or near to the portico.